George-Ashraf-Waguih/EM_Web_demo/README.md

 # Emirates demo
-Complete robust framework covering the following:
+Complete cypress robust framework covering the following:

     - Negative Login scenarios:
         1- No email and no password